|

 How do you politely tell your dance partner that he/she needs a tic tac?

-A:Wow!!!
-This isn't one that I expected, but here goes.....The one way that I can think of
+isn't one that I expected, but here goes.....The one way that I can think of to politely remedy this problem isn't to say

-to politely remedy this problem isn't to say something, but to offer a solution to the problem rather than to simply point
+something, but to offer a solution to the problem rather than to simply point it out.
+Offer that dance partner a mint, and

-it out.
-Offer that dance partner a mint, and if they turn it down...offer them an alternative; gum, candy, etc. Being politely
+if they turn it down...offer them an alternative; gum, candy, etc. Being politely forceful in offering should get them the

-forceful in offering should get them the message without creating an embarrassing moment.
-Q:Is it proper for a man to wear a hat on the dance floor?
+proper for a man to wear a hat on the dance floor?

 A: In one word...NO!!!!
 A man should NEVER ask a "LADY"